JayjeetAtGithub/skyhookdm-benchmark-ssl/report/report.md

 title: "Reproducible, Scalable Benchmarks for SkyhookDM using Popper"
 author: Jayjeet Chakraborty
 abstract: |
-  Getting started with experimenting with complex software systems requires quite some pre-requisite steps to get right.
+  Getting started in experimenting with complex software systems requires quite some pre-requisite steps to get right.
-  Preparing an experiment environment requires setting up infrastructure and deploying the software system, baselining the infrastructure, installing software dependencies and tools, running experiment commands and scripts iteratively, manually plotting results, among others.
+  Preparing an experiment environment requires setting up infrastructure and deploying the software system, baselining the infrastructure, installing software dependencies and tools, running experiment commands and scripts, manually plotting results, among others.
   Performing these high-level steps manually can be cumbersome and error-prone.
   This same scenario applies to researchers starting to experiment with Ceph or SkyhookDM which is an extension for Ceph to run queries on tabular datasets stored as objects.
-  In this report, we present our work on automating a high-level SkyhookDM experimentation workflow using the Popper, the container-native workflow automation engine.
+  In this report, we present our work on automating a high-level SkyhookDM experimentation workflow using Popper, the container-native workflow automation engine.
   We describe how we built reproducible and scalable Popper workflows for every high-level stage of a SkyhookDM experiment and also present the results of benchmarking a SkyhookDM deployment along with a detailed discussion.
 ---

 # Introduction {#sec:intro}

-For someone getting started in experimenting with Ceph, it can be a bit overwhelming as there are a lot of steps that one needs to execute and get right before they run some actual experiments and get results.
+For someone getting started in experimenting with Ceph, it can be a bit overwhelming as there are a lot of steps that one needs to execute and get right before they run the actual experiments and get results.
-At a high-level, the steps that are generally included in a Ceph experimentation workflow are listed below.
+At a high-level, the steps that are generally included in a Ceph experimentation workflow are listed below:

-* Booting up VMs or Bare metal nodes on Cloud providers like AWS, GCP, CloudLab, etc.
+* Booting up VMs or Bare metal nodes on Cloud providers like AWS, GCP and CloudLab.
 * Deploying Kubernetes and baselining the cluster.
 * Compiling and deploying Ceph.
 * Baselining the Ceph deployment.